markcmiller86/SAF/README.md

 versions of HDF5 (as of November, 2017).
 There are several example applications to demonstrate the use of SAF as well.

-The Sets and Fields library was and still is unique among scientific data packages in that it combines the aims of scalable, parallel I/O with mathematically rigorous scientific data modeling principles.
+The Sets and Fields library was and still is unique among scientific data libraries in that it combines the aims of scalable, parallel I/O with mathematically rigorous scientific data modeling principles.
 It aimes to be highly performant and highly general in its ability to describe and store a variety of scientific data.
 In addition,